5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 They've gotten worse.

-There's about 80% of people who never shifted left or right.
+There's about eighty percent of people who never shifted left or right.

-As you're talking, I'm like, what you're really talking about, you're talking about the 80% party.
+eighty percent, dude, this is as you're talking, I'm like, what you're really talking about, you're talking about the eighty percent part.

 You're talking about getting rid of that gang warfare where they're constantly keeping us like red versus blue.

-It's like Crips versus Bloods, as opposed to really 80% of us agree on the same stuff.
+It's like Crips versus bloods, as opposed to really eighty percent of us agree on the same stuff.

-Elon Musk said something about this, you know, when him and Trump were having a little bit of a falling out.
+Elon Musk said something about this, you know, when he and Trump were having a a little bit of a falling out.

 It's the right idea.